Al Pacino: 1984–1999: Established career

-2000s
+2000–2018: Television roles and return to Broadway

 Pacino won three Golden Globes since 2000; the first being the Cecil B. DeMille Award in 2001 for lifetime achievement in motion pictures.
 In 2000, Pacino starred alongside Jerry Orbach in a low-budget film adaptation of Ira Lewis' play Chinese Coffee, which was released to film festivals.
 Shot almost exclusively as a one-on-one conversation between two main characters, the project took nearly three years to complete and was funded entirely by Pacino.
 Chinese Coffee was included with Pacino's two other rare films he was involved in producing, The Local Stigmatic and Looking for Richard, on a special DVD box set titled Pacino: An Actor's Vision, which was released in 2007.
 Pacino produced prologues and epilogues for the discs containing the films.

-Pacino turned down an offer to reprise his role as Michael Corleone in the computer game version of The Godfather.
+Pacino turned down an offer to reprise his role as Michael Corleone in the computer game version of The Godfather (2006).
 As a result, Electronic Arts was not permitted to use Pacino's likeness or voice in the game, although his character does appear in it.
 He did allow his likeness to appear in the video game adaptation of 1983's Scarface, the quasi-sequel Scarface: The World is Yours.

+In October 2002, Pacino starred in Bertolt Brecht's The Resistible Rise of Arturo Ui for the National Actor's Theater and Complicite.
+Directed by Simon McBurney, the production starred a host of Hollywood names, including John Goodman, Charles Durning, Tony Randall, Steve Buscemi, Chazz Palminteri, Paul Giamatti, Jacqueline McKenzie, Billy Crudup, Lothaire Bluteau, Dominic Chianese, and Sterling K. Brown.
+The production was a critical success in which "Pacino grabs and holds the attention like a coiled spring about to snap.
+He is all brooding menace and crocodile grimace, butchering his way to the top with unnervingly sinister glee."
 Director Christopher Nolan worked with Pacino on Insomnia, a remake of the Norwegian film of the same name, co-starring Robin Williams.
 Newsweek stated that "he [Pacino] can play small as rivetingly as he can play big, that he can implode as well as explode".
 The film and Pacino's performance were well received, gaining a favorable rating of 93 percent on the review aggregation website Rotten Tomatoes.
 The film did moderately well at the box office, taking in $113 million worldwide.
 His next film, S1m0ne, however, did not receive much critical praise or box office success.